betalantz/bobs-next-door/README.md

 - See a table of the next door store names from Bob's Burgers.
 - Fill out and submit the form to add a new store.
 This should add the new store to the table **as well as post the new store to the backend API for persistence**.
+- Click the 'Show Form' button to show or hide the new store form.
+- Click the 'watched' button on each store to toggle its watched status.

+## Advanced Deliverable
 - Filter stores by typing into the search bar.
 Only stores with a name matching the search term should be store in the table.